On construction of k-regular maps to Grassmannians via algebras of socle dimension two: Preliminaries

-As a Corollary, we get the following result, whose latter part was proven classically by different methods in~\cite[Theorem~3.5]{Gaffney}. \begin{proposition} The codimension of $\Hilb_k(\mathbb{A}^n, 0)\subset \Hilb_k(\mathbb{A}^n)$ at every its point is at most $n+k-1$.
-In particular, the dimension of $\HilbSmk(\mathbb{A}^n, 0)$ at every its point is at least $(n-1)(k-1)$. \end{proposition} \begin{proof} By Proposition~\ref{ref:purity:prop} applied to the universal family of $\Hilb_k(\mathbb{A}^n)$ we get that the locus $\mathcal{Z} \subset \Hilb_k(\mathbb{A}^n)$ parameterizing schemes supported at a single point has codimension at most $k-1$.
-This locus is naturally fibered over $\mathbb{A}^n$ by sending the scheme to its support (more formally, this map comes from restricting the Hilbert-Chow map).
-The locus $\Hilb_k(\mathbb{A}^n, 0)$ is a fiber of $\mathcal{Z}$, hence has codimension at most $k-1+n$.
-The second part of the statement follows because at every point of the smoothable component the dimension of the Hilbert scheme is at least $nk$, so the dimension of the punctual locus is at least $nk-(n+k-1) = (n-1)(k-1)$. \end{proof}
+As a Corollary, we get the following result, whose latter part was proven classically by different methods in~\cite[Theorem~3.5]{Gaffney}. \begin{proposition} The dimension of $\HilbSmk(\mathbb{A}^n, 0)$ at every its point is at least $(n-1)(k-1)$. \end{proposition} \begin{proof} By Proposition~\ref{ref:purity:prop} applied to the universal family of $\HilbSmk(\mathbb{A}^n)$ we get that the locus $\mathcal{Z} \subset \HilbSmk(\mathbb{A}^n)$ parameterizing schemes supported at a single point has codimension at most $k-1$.
+This locus is fibered over $\mathbb{A}^n$ by sending the scheme to its support (formally, this map comes from restricting the Hilbert-Chow morphism).
+The locus $\HilbSmk(\mathbb{A}^n, 0)$ is a fiber of $\mathcal{Z}\to \mathbb{A}^n$, hence it has codimension at most $k-1+n$. \end{proof}

 Iarrobino~\cite[p.310]{iarrobino_10years} asked whether the lower bound $(n-1)(k-1)$ from Proposition~\ref{ref:componentsLowerBound:prop} holds for every component of $\Hilb_k(\mathbb{A}^n, 0)$.
 Recently, Satriano and Staal~\cite{Satriano_Staal} gave a negative answer already for $n=4$.